 Figure 5 shows the sites with established water quality standards for nitrate-nitrite, and the number of times that the established standard has been exceeded.
 The number of times each site has been monitored for nutrients is included in parentheses after the site code.
-So, for example, Truckee River below Tahoe Dam has been monitored 12 times, but we have never collected a sample that had a higher nitrate concentration than the established standard for that location.
-The nitrate concentration at Squaw Creek has exceeded the standard almost half the times we have monitored that site (8 out of 19).
+So, for example, Truckee River below Tahoe Dam (TR01) has been monitored 14 times, but we have never collected a sample that had a higher nitrate concentration than the established standard for that location.
+The nitrate concentration at Squaw Creek has exceeded the standard several times (8 out of 20).